 - News & Articles

-Many boat owners will tell you that safety is important to them because as a boat owner, they truly understand the risks involved in boating.
-Did you know that every 2 ½ hours someone is injured or killed in a boating accident according to the United States Coast Guard?
-As boat owners and lovers, Jet Dock is a proud supporter of safe boating.
+Did you know that every 2½ hours someone is injured or killed in a boating accident according to the United States Coast Guard?
+Jet Dock is a proud supporter of safe boating.
 Below, we share four boating safety tips to make sure you're protected when you set sail.

 Wearing a life jacket is arguably the single most effective precaution you can take to improve boater's safety.
-A life jacket can literally make the difference between a fatal accident and one where you make it out alive.
-In fact, 78% of fatal boating accidents involve drowning.
-Out of these drownings, nearly 84% were not wearing a life jacket.
+A life jacket can literally make the difference between life and death.
+Seventy-eight percent of fatal boating accidents involve drowning.
+Of those drownings, nearly 84% were not wearing a life jacket.

-It shouldn’t be taken lightly or thought of as a fashion faux-pas.
-There are many styles of life jackets and everyone who is on your vessel should be properly outfitted with the correct life jacket, even the dog should get their own.
-Make sure that the life jacket you choose has a tight fit and always check children’s jackets to ensure they have the proper fit.
+It shouldn’t be taken lightly or thought of as a fashion faux pas.
+There are many styles of life jackets, and everyone who is on your vessel should be properly outfitted with the correct life jacket; even the dog should wear one.
+Make sure all life jackets fit properly and always check children’s jackets to ensure they are the correct size.

-No matter how seasoned you are as a boater, it’s always a good idea to brush up on your skills and learn about new safety tips along the way.
-There are a lot of boating safety courses available across the country and online that provide you with in-depth resources and knowledge.
+No matter how seasoned you are as a boater, it’s always a good idea to brush up on your skills and learn about new boating safety tips along the way.
+There are a lot of boater's safety courses available across the country and online that provide in-depth resources and knowledge.
 If you’re a new boat enthusiast, it’s vital to learn and take as many courses as needed before heading out on the water alone.

-Make a pledge to take a course regularly; it could end up saving your life.
+Make a pledge to take a course regularly; it could save your life one day.

-Not all accidents happen while you’re out on the water, sometimes an accident can occur while you are getting on or off of your boat.
-Make it easier and safer to dock and board with a floating boat lift system, like a Jet Dock.
-These boat lifts are slip-resistant and designed with rounded edges, allowing boat owners to rest easy knowing that their boat and all of its passengers will have a worry-free experience getting on and off of the water.
-They’re designed specifically with safety in mind, giving you ample room to board and deboard your watercraft.
+Not all accidents happen out on the water; sometimes a mishap can occur while you are getting on or off your boat.
+Dock and board safer and easier with a floating boat system, like those available from Jet Dock.
+These boat lifts are slip-resistant and designed with rounded edges, allowing boat owners to rest easy knowing that their boat and its passengers will have a worry-free experience getting on and off of the water.
+They’re designed specifically with boat safety in mind, giving you ample room to board and deboard your watercraft.

 By answering a few quick questions we will be able to tell you which dock or boat lift is the perfect fit for you.Start Now! ▶